Ski Niseko Hokkaido Terrain

 There are many non-secret powder stashes including the Miharashi trees at the top of the Hirafu gondola, the King #3 trees, the tight trees in Blueberry Fields (left of Hanazono no.1 lift) and the more widely spaced trees in Strawberry Fields (right of Hanazono no. 1 lift).

-Unfortunately, with the increasing popularity of Niseko, the likelihood of finding freshies in the off-piste areas past about 10am has lessened significantly over the years.
+Unfortunately, with the increasing popularity of Niseko, the likelihood of finding freshies in the off-piste areas past about 9:30am has lessened significantly over the years.

 Niseko Sidecountry / Slackcountry

 Niseko sidecountry skiing is also permitted so long as you enter through one of the gates.
-Sidecountry aka slackcountry is defined as backcountry terrain that's outside the resort boundaries that can be easily accessed with no or minimal hiking or skinning, with an easy egress to the lifts.
+Sidecountry aka slackcountry is defined as backcountry terrain that's outside the resort boundaries that can be easily accessed with no or minimal hiking or skinning, with reasonably easy egress to the lifts.

 The An’nupuri bowls (entered from gates 1 or 2) are a good example of primo Niseko sidecountry and provide great open zones and tree skiing.